-Welcome back to my project of slowly reviewing all the coffee and cakes in Tallinn with my friend Greta, this week: a coffee shop located deep within the heart of Solaris.
+Welcome back to my project of slowly reviewing all the coffee and cakes in Tallinn with my friend Kid, this week: a coffee shop located deep within the heart of Solaris.

 Address: Estonia puiestee 9, 10143 Tallinn